Addressing divergent representations from causal interventions on neural networks: When are divergent representations harmless or pernicious?

 \subsection{Harmless cases}

-This section explores a set of cases for which we might consider divergent representations to be harmless to functional claims.
-We first focus on cases in which divergence is bottle-necked into the null-spaces of the next interacting weight matrices.
+Here we explore a set of cases for which we might consider divergent representations to be harmless to functional claims.
+First among these are cases in which divergence is bottle-necked into the null-spaces of the next interacting weight matrices.
 Formally, we define the null-space of a weight matrix $W\in\mathbb{R}^{d'\times d}$ as $\mathcal{N}(W) = \{v\in\mathbb{R}^{d} \,\,| \,\,Wv = 0\}$.
 Neural activity in the null-space of the weights refers to any changes $\delta\in\mathbb{R}^{d}$ for which $W(h + \delta) = Wh$.
 We propose that divergence $v\in\mathcal{N}(W)$ is harmless to the computation of $W$ because it is equivalent to adding the zero vector $W(h+v)=Wh+Wv=Wh+0=W(h+0)$.
 Notably, however, this harmlessness does not apply to the sub-computations of the matrix multiplication because $v\in\mathcal{N}(W)$ does not imply that $W_{i,j}(h_j+v_j) = W_{i,j}(h_j+0)$ for vector row $j$ and matrix row $i$.
 Thus, $v$ in this case is potentially harmful to mechanistic claims about individual activation-weight sub-computations, while being harmless to the overall matrix multiplication.

 We can generalize this notion beyond matrices to an arbitrary function $\psi$.
 Let $\psi:\mathbb{R}^d \to \mathbb{R}^{d'}$ and let $X \subseteq \mathbb{R}^d$.
 We define the behavioral null-space with respect to $X$ as